 “Our goal was to take the entire design ecosystem, integrate it into one page and make it accessible to the whole world.”
 That’s how Melanie Perkins, co-founder, and CEO of Canva described the idea of Canva.
 Founded in 2012, by three co-founders Melanie Perkins, Cliff Obrecht, and Cameron Adams, Canva is an Australia-based, free-to-use graphic design platform, used to create social media graphics, presentations, posters, documents, and other visual content.

 Melanie Perkins started working on the idea of Canva back in 2007 in Perth, Australia.
-The idea came to her mind while teaching her classmates the basic computer design as part of her communications and commerce studies at the University of Western Australia.
+The idea came to her mind while teaching her classmates basic computer design as part of her communications and commerce studies at the University of Western Australia.
 Back then graphic designers had to use multiple tools including Adobe Photoshop, Microsoft Word, etc to create and print a design.
 Hence Melanie thought of a platform where graphic designers will be able to find everything in one place.

 She started working on the idea as soon as she could with the help of her boyfriend Cliff Obrecht and hired some freelancer developers to create a website targeting one niche she found underserved: school yearbooks.
 The couple launched Fusion Books, a school yearbook design business in 2007, to test their idea and soon they became able to reach around 400 schools around the world.

 The beginning, however, was not that simple.
 Raising money was not easy.
 In the early days, no venture capital firms in Silicon Valley wanted to invest in the company.
 In fact, the founders say they were turned down by more than 100 investors.
 They eventually met Cameron Adams, an ex-googler who founded a startup in Sydney and was supposed to meet the co-founders of Canva as an advisor.
 Later he joined the team as the third co-founder.
-Having a tech person in their team helped them to raise $3 million in seed funding in two tranches, which includes a grant from the Australian government.
-After that, the company was officially launched on January 1, 2013.
+Having a tech person on their team helped them to raise $3 million in seed funding in two tranches, which includes a grant from the Australian government.
+The company was officially launched on January 1, 2013.

 At present approximately 50 million monthly active users from 190 countries use Canva for designs.
 The users can use a wide range of free templates to create banners, business cards, posters, flyers, youtube channel art, Facebook cover, and more.
 According to the company, presentation is Canva’s fastest-growing use case and till now 250 million presentations have been made using Canva.
-The company claims 85% of the Fortune 500 companies use Canva.
+The company claims 85% of Fortune 500 companies use Canva.
 The company is a team of 1500 people and is EBITDA positive.
 Canva uses a freemium model with a $10 monthly subscription plan.

 Canva has raised over $372.6 million in funding in 15 rounds.
 After the last funding series in April 2021, where Canva raised a $71 million investment, the valuation of the company has reached $15 billion making it one of the fastest-growing software companies in the world.
-The company says it will surpass $500 million annualized revenue this year.
+The company says it will surpass $500 million in annualized revenue this year.

 Canva: How Melanie Perkins built a $3.2 billion-dollar design start-up: Perkins was just 19 when she was first struck by the idea.
 It was 2006 and she and Obrecht were studying at a university in Perth.
 The teen would earn a little income on the side by teaching other students design programs.
 But students found the platforms offered by the likes of Microsoft and Adobe “crazy hard” and she felt there must be a better way.